 Living walls are more complex systems where panels or pockets are fixed directly to the wall and plants grown in the pockets.
 These systems often use very little soil to minimise the weight load on the walls.
 Instead plants are fed through nutrients in the irrigation water.
-One of the best local examples is the 1,100 square metre series of living wall panels on the Central Park development on Broadway, (pictured on the front cover).
-Similar systems are installed in the Patagonia store in Bathurst Street, (indoor) and the Pullman Hotel (outdoor).
+One of the best local examples is the 1,100 square metre series of living wall panels on the Central Park development on Broadway.
+Similar systems are installed in the Patagonia store in Bathurst Street, (indoor).